FAIRmat-NFDI/nomad-docs/howto/develop/contrib.md

 Use issues to ask questions, report bugs, or suggest features.
 If in doubt, use the main project to engage with us.
 If you address a specific plugin (e.g. parser), you can also post into the respective projects.
-See also the list of [parsers](../../reference/parsers.md) and the list of [built-in plugins](../../reference/plugins.md).
+See also the list of [built-in plugins](../../reference/plugins.md).

 If you are a member of FAIRmat, the NOMAD CoE, or are a close collaborator, you probably have an MPCDF GitLab account (or should ask us for one).
 Please use the